AJJLagerweij/FEM/SolidMechanics/Laplace.rst

 .. math::
     u''(x_n) = \frac{u(x_{n-1}) - 2 u(x_n) + u(x_{n+1})}{dx^2}

-This is implemented into a matrix format by :meth:`derivative.Dxx`, such that:
+This is implemented into a matrix format by :func:`finitedifference.Dxx`, such that:

 .. math::
     u'' = D_{xx} u